 For people who can drive, and can afford a car, this isn’t something you think about.
 But for people with disabilities, young people, seniors and people who can’t afford cars or gas — this is their every day.

-- You can get around however you want, but the challenge is not to drive yourself in any car.
-This applies to all your activities — not just your work commute.
+- The challenge applies to all your activities — not just your work commute.
 If you normally transport other family members or friends, it applies to those trips too.

 - You can ask someone else to drive you, but make a note of how much you “owe” this person in their time, and if you felt obligated to support them in other ways.
 You can use taxis or ride hail if they exist where you need to go, but again, think about how the cost could impact your decision to take this trip if this was regularly your only option.